idasand/CS-433-project-1/README.md

 ### Running instructions:
 - Download the .zip-file containing the data set from https://www.kaggle.com/c/epfml18-higgs/data.
-Make sure that the folder containing these files are in the same folder as run.py
+Make sure that the folder containing these files are in the same folder as the src folder

 - The code can be run by calling "python main.py" from your terminal

-- Her bør vi legge til noe som printes til terminal når det er ferdig
+- The running is finished when "Finished" is printed to the terminal

 - The submission csv file can be found in the same folder with the name "Results.csv"